sdht0/nfs-reloaded/README.md

 ## About

-This is a simple car racing game in which you have to save your car from the oncoming cars.
-This was created as a school project using the historical TurboC++ compiler and uses headers such as graphics.h, conio.h and dos.h.
+This is a simple car racing game in which you have to guide your car through the oncoming traffic.
+I wrote this for a high school class project and is one of my first substantial coding project.
+I used the historical TurboC++ compiler which had headers such as graphics.h, conio.h, and dos.h to provide I/O and drawing functionalities.

 ## How to run